Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: What if I want an array with subscripts that go from 1 to 10 instead of 0 to 9?
+<span class="ques"></span> What if I want an array with subscripts that go from 1 to 10 instead of 0 to 9?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: Here's a common trick: declare the array to have 11 elements instead of 10.
+<span class="ans"></span> Here's a common trick: declare the array to have 11 elements instead of 10.
 The subscripts will go from 0 to 10, but you can just ignore element 0.

 </div>
 <!-- END: div -->